Ramya-korupolu/Job-Market-Analysis/README.md

 4. **Salary Analysis**:
    - Calculated average salaries by experience level and visualized the findings.

+5. **Industry-Based Analysis**:
+   - Analysis of job postings across different industries to identify which sectors are providing the most opportunities.

 ## Visualizations in the Power BI Report
 The Power BI report includes the following visualizations: